This is a COVID edition of the FAQ with the most frequent topics

 The above Polish courses are also available to people who are 60+ years old through the Access program for a token fee (in the range of $10 per course).
 The Department is located on the main UW campus in Seattle.
 The faculty is happy to accommodate additional students.
 Please contact Prof. Kat Dziwirek, the current Chair of the Slavic Department and a native Polish speaker who teaches Polish courses, or Lani Phillips who is a secretary at the Department, for more info.

 In addition, since 2006 the University typically has a native Polish Fulbright scholar each year who teaches classes on Polish culture, politics, language etc. that can also be attended through the Access program.
 Fulbright scholars are supported by the UW Polish Studies Endowment Committee – check their website for current info on the course availability and about events related to Polish culture organized by the Committee.
+This program is on hiatus during the pandemic.

 Finally, Polish culture, history etc. are frequent subject of courses at other departments and they can also be available through the Access program.
 Please contact UW PSEC for more info or check our the Other News section on this website for seasonal information.